 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - It is used to help control certain kinds of seizures.

 - It is used to treat anxiety.

 - It is used to treat sleep problems.

-- If you have any of these health problems: A block in the airway, liver disease, or shortness of breath.
+- If your child has any of these health problems: A block in the airway, liver disease, or shortness of breath.

-- If you or a family member have ever had porphyria.
+- If your child has ever had porphyria.

 - This drug may be habit-forming with long-term use.

 - If your child has been taking this drug for a long time or at high doses, it may not work as well and your child may need higher doses to get the same effect.
 This is known as tolerance.
 Call the doctor if this drug stops working well.
 Do not give more than ordered.

 - Do not stop giving this drug to your child all of a sudden without calling the doctor.
 Your child may have a greater risk of signs of withdrawal.
 If your child needs to stop this drug, you will want to slowly stop it as ordered by the doctor.